imperialcoder/bobAT/README.md

 =========

 Mobile client for bob.at using EnyoJS.
-Serverside implementation parsing the webpabe with nodejs.
+Serverside implementation parsing the webpage with nodejs.